clld/clld/docs/extending.rst

 production.
 Note that in this case the code should not contain any URLs relative to the file, because these may break in production.

+Additionally, you may provide the logo of the publisher of the dataser as a PNG image.
+If this file is located at ``myapp/static/publisher_logo.png`` it will be picked up automatically by the default application footer template.

 Other static content can still be placed in the ``myapp/static`` directory but must be explicitely included on pages making use of it, e.g. with template code like: